bentlema/puppet-tutorial-pe/tutorial/vbox/05-Puppet-Config-and-Code.md

 * Every 30 minutes if its cert has been signed, or...
 * Every 5 minutes if it's waiting for its cert to be signed

 However, you can also run the puppet agent manually.
-You're going to find out this is something you'll do all of the time when you're developing puppet code, and testing that it does what you want.
+You're going to find out this is something you'll do a lot when you're developing puppet code, and testing that it does what you want.
 Simply run:

 ```